minimino1/librepods/README.md

   - All accessibility settings
   - And more!

-&ast; Features marked with an asterisk require the Bluetooth DID (Device Identification) hook to be enabled.
+&ast; Features marked with an asterisk require the VendorID to be change to that of Apple.

-See the [pinned issue](https://github.com/kavishdevar/librepods/issues/20) for a complete feature list and roadmap.

 ## Platform Support